Search Expert Advice for Home Improvement & Repair

 Exposure

-The part of a shingle that is exposed to the weather, usually less than half its actual length.
+The part of a shingle that is exposed to the weather, usually less than half its length.

-Felt or underlayment
+Felt or Underlayment

 Asphalt-impregnated roofing paper that creates a secondary, watertight barrier between many roofing products and the roof deck.